ClevelandHenry22/Secure-File-Vault/README.md

 ```bash
 python secure_file_vault.py --rotate-key --key-file vault.key
 ```
-*Generates a new key and updates the old one securely.*
+-*Generates a new key and updates the old one securely.*

----

-#  How Encryption Works (Simplified)

-SecureFileVault uses **Fernet** from the Python `cryptography` library.

-Fernet guarantees:

-- AES-128 encryption
-- HMAC authentication
-- Timestamped tokens
-- No silent corruption

-This ensures **confidentiality + integrity** of your data.

 ---